-I had not remembered that, at the very beginning of his novel, Wouk puts the reader in Marjorie's bedroom as she gets up, admires herself in the mirror, and goes into the shower.
-In a story written at about the same time, another male writer puts the reader in a toilet stall with a young woman not much older than Marjorie.
-(The story is "Franny," the writer being J. D. Salinger.)
+I had not remembered that, at the very beginning of his novel, Wouk put the reader in Marjorie's bedroom as she got up, admired herself in the mirror, and went into the shower.
+In a story written at about the same time, another male writer put the reader in a toilet stall with a young woman not much older than Marjorie.
+That story was "Franny"; the writer, J. D. Salinger.